In This Article

 Knowing what credit bureaus are and how they work can help you better understand your credit history and overall creditworthiness.

 A New Way to Build Credit

 No Credit Check to Apply1

 Credit bureaus are important because they partner with lending institutions and credit issuers to help them determine your creditworthiness, which can determine loan decisions, lease agreements, jobs, and other financial services.

-A credit bureau’s main purpose is to ensure that creditors have the information they need to make lending decisions.
-Credit bureaus can also run a public records check to see if you’ve had any bankruptcies, civil lawsuits, foreclosures, tax liens, and other types of collection accounts.
+A credit bureau’s primary function is to give lenders information on a borrower’s credit history so that they can make informed lending decisions.
+Credit bureaus can also run a public records check to see if you’ve had any foreclosures, tax liens, bankruptcies, and other types of collection accounts.
 All of this information is then put into a document known as a credit report to help lenders gain a clearer picture of your credit history.

 With many financial foundations and services, there tends to be a lot of misinformation out there that can hurt you financially if you don’t educate yourself.
 Check out some of the most common misperceptions surrounding credit bureaus and credit reports.

-In 2003, the Fair and Accurate Credit Transactions Act (FACTA) updated the Fair Credit Reporting Act to allow consumers to request a free copy of their credit report from each credit bureau once every 12 months.
-It also gave them the right to purchase a credit score, complete with information as to how that score was calculated.
+In 2003, the Fair and Accurate Credit Transactions Act (FACTA) updated the Fair Credit Reporting Act, allowing you to get a free copy of your credit report once every 12 months.

-The top 3 credit bureaus in the U.S. are Experian, Equifax, and TransUnion.
-Although there are several others, these 3 are regarded as the 3 major credit bureaus.
+Experian, Equifax, and TransUnion are the 3 major credit bureaus in the U.S. Although there are several others, these 3 are regarded as the 3 major credit bureaus.
 The information these credit bureaus collect is commonly used in the following ways:

 - To calculate credit scores